 The original voluptuous bathing beauty image can be traced to the 1950s when the bikini went mainstream, propelled by the surfing and beach culture that first defined the American teenager, said Jay Calderin, a history of couture instructor at the School of Fashion Design in Boston.

-Movies like 1962's "Dr. No," where Ursula Andress's belted ensemble made male viewers long to change places with a
+Movies like 1962's "Dr. No." where Ursula Andress's belted ensemble made male viewers long to change places with a conch shell, further boosted

 FAMOUS BIKINI BODS